1. Overview

 Method |

-arguments & return |
+Arguments & Return |

-Desc. |
+Description |

 text(val) |

-Set label display text or number |
+Sets the label’s display text or number. |

 text() |

-Get label display text. |
+Retrieves the label’s display text. |

 7.13.
-Led
+LED

 Method |

-arguments & return |
+Arguments & Return |

-Desc. |
+Description |

 on(val) |